 Mini Bio (1)

-Aleksei Vladimirovich Batalov was born on November 20, 1928, into the family of a famous Russian theatrical actor Vladimir Batalov.
+Aleksei Vladimirovich Batalov was born on November 20, 1928, into the family of famous Russian theatrical actor Vladimir Batalov.
 He was born in the city of Vladimir, near Moscow, where his grandmother was the Doctor General at the Vladimir city hospital.
-His father, named Vladimir Petrovich Batalov and his mother, named Nina Antonovna Olshevskaya, were both actors of the Moscow Art Theatre (MKhAT) under the directorship of Konstantin Stanislavski and Vladimir Nemirovich-Danchenko.
+His parents, Vladimir Petrovich Batalov and Nina Antonovna Olshevskaya, were both actors of the Moscow Art Theatre (MKhAT), under the directorship of Konstantin Stanislavski and Vladimir Nemirovich-Danchenko.
 His uncle, named Nikolai Batalov, was a distinguished film actor.

 The Batalov family lived in the actor's apartments building at the Moscow Art Theatre.
 There young Aleksei got early exposure to the acting profession.
 He then moved with his mother to the home of her second husband writer Viktor Ardov, who was the neighbor of Osip Mandelstam.
 Young Batalov became a good friend of poet Anna Akhmatova who stayed in his room during her many visits to Moscow.
 Later, in the 1960's, Aleksei Batalov painted an oil portrait of Anna Akhmatova.
 Writers Mikhail A. Bulgakov, Mikhail Zoschenko, Boris Pasternak were among the closest friends of the Batalov's family, being also the colleagues of his stepfather Viktor Ardov.